theshahulhameedblog/dishcovery/privacy.md

 We implement industry-standard security measures:
 - **HTTPS Encryption**: All data transmitted between your device and our servers uses TLS encryption
-- **No Account Required**: Dishcovery does not require account creation or login
+- **No Account Required**: DishcoveryNow does not require account creation or login
 - **Minimal Data Collection**: We only collect what's necessary for core functionality

 ## Your Rights